Ananya600/Flick-Match/README.md

 Aardra S V

 ### Project Description:
-This a movie recommendation app with the interphse of Tinder.
+This a movie recommendation app with the interphase of Tinder.
 Swiping right on a movie adds it to "Liked Movies".
 The recommendations are based on the most popular movies during the timeframe.

 ### Problem Statement:
 Movie recommendation app with API integration.